offensive-security/nethunter-LRT/README.md

 The **NetHunter Linux Root Toolkit** is a collection of bash scripts that setup and install Kali Linux NetHunter from a Linux/OSX environment onto a [NetHunter supported device](https://github.com/offensive-security/kali-nethunter/wiki#10-supported-devices-and-roms).

 ##1.
 Installation Prerequisites
- - USB debugging enabled on the phone.
+ - USB debugging enabled on the device.
  - USB debugging RSA fingerprint approved for the computer.
  - `adb` and `fastboot` installed and present in `$PATH` (higher than v1.0.31)
  - `tar && unzip` installed and present in `$PATH`